Exios66/digit-span-test/README.md

 1. Click "Show Digits" when ready
 2. Memorize the displayed sequence
-3. Enter the sequence when prompted
+3. Enter the sequence when prompted (use Enter key or click Submit)
 4. Repeat for each trial/round until completion or test termination

 ### Administrator Flow

 1. Observe the displayed sequence
-2. Record participant's response
+2. Record participant's response (use Enter key or click Submit)
 3. Mark as failed attempt if necessary
 4. Submit response or proceed to next sequence
 5. Export or save data at completion